2023 Solar Incentives Guide for Hershey, PA - Tax Credits & Rebates

 Next Steps for Installing Solar in Hershey

-You can apply for and receive solar incentives from the Pennsylvania government and the federal government, as well as from your local utility company.
-The growing availability of solar initiatives in the past 15 years has helped increase nationwide solar energy use enormously.
-If you're ready to switch over to solar energy, talking to your local Hershey solar panel installation expert is a great first step.
+You can apply for solar incentives from the federal government and the Pennsylvania government, as well as from your local utility company.
+The increased availability of solar initiatives in the past 15 years has helped increase nationwide solar energy use enormously.
+We recommend talking to your local Hershey solar installation company for more information about these incentives and to ensure that you're getting the largest number possible for your solar panels.

 EcoWatch's Hershey, PA Solar Incentives FAQs